FOOD WITH A STORY

 AT THE BEGINNING!

-Eyal gained recognition from the right people early on and after training under French Master Chef Didier Leroy, Chef Liebman branched out from traditional French cuisine to develop their own personal style: A well-rounded concept of food they refer to as "Critical Dining."
+Eyal gained recognition from the right people early on and after training under French Master Chef Didier Leroy, Chef Liebman branched out from traditional French cuisine to develop their own personal style of fine dining: A well-rounded concept of food they refer to as "Critical Dining."

 “MY GOAL IS TO HELP PEOPLE SEE ART WITHIN FOOD.
 AND WHAT ART DOES IS BRING UP THE UNCOMFORTABLE, IMPORTANT QUESTIONS AND CONSIDERATIONS WE NEED TO ASK IN THIS WORLD.
 IT’S A SOCIAL WAY OF ADDRESSING HARD BUT NECESSARY TOPICS WHILE ENJOYING THE CRAFT OF DELICIOUS, RESPONSIBLE, FOOD.”